 - Open to young professionals from business, government and civil society

-- Content and approach localised for specific countries and regions including the Greater Bay Area (GBA), ASEAN, Japan and Malaysia
+- Content and approach localised for specific countries and regions including the Greater Bay Area (GBA), ASEAN and Japan

 - Bespoke solutions for management trainees up to the C-Suite